 Bones: I believe that's my line, stranger.

-- Invisibility Cloak: While cloaking technology was used in The Original Series, this movie gave it the ripple effect that has greatly influenced the way around Visible Invisibility in media.
-Although, here it is a plot point as Kirk recognizes something is wrong when they reach the Genesis Planet and was able to visually point out where the ship was.
+- Invisibility Cloak: While cloaking technology was used in the Original Series, this movie gave it the ripple effect that has greatly influenced the way Visible Invisibility is portrayed in media.
+Although here it is a plot point, as Kirk recognizes something is wrong when they reach the Genesis Planet and is able to visually point out where the ship is.

 - Little "No": Echoed from the previous movie, when Sarek leads Kirk (or vice versa) through the memory of Spock's death.

 - Magic Countdown: The Enterprise's 60-second countdown to self-destruct lasts 100 seconds on-screen, and even that is compressed to exclude people moving around.